Eric-Jones-1/Hello_World2/README.md

 Hi there,

-I'm Eric Jones I am a Junior Studying BAIS at the Univeristy of Iowa
+I'm Eric Jones I am a Junior Studying BAIS at the Univeristy of Iowa.

 ### Table of Contents